-In order for our children to accept our viewpoint, we need to show them that we understand theirs first and that we have taken it into consideration.
+In order for our children to accept our viewpoint, we need to start seeing things from a child’s perspective first and show that we are taking perspective into consideration.

 Comforted by others

-Teenagers who role-play can significantly improve their ability to take on the perspective of another person in social situations.
+Teenagers who role-play can significantly improve their ability to take on different perspectives in social situations.

 In perspective-taking training, adolescents are coached in social skills and act in multiple roles in typical problem situations.
-These teens are more likely to be able to resolve interpersonal conflict successfully and show empathy for others25.
+These teens are more able to resolve interpersonal conflict successfully and show empathy for others27.

 Watching themselves on film is a great way to increase perspective-taking behavior in children.
-Through videotapes focused on them instead of the other actor, they are able to see things from the other view, allowing them to shift their attributions and perspectives26.
+Through videotapes focused on them instead of the other actor, children are able to see things from the other side, allowing them to shift their focuses and attributions28.